yujiaohe/quiz-game/web-based/README.md

 ## Getting Started

-To play the GUI-based version of the quiz game, follow these steps:
+To play the web-based version of the quiz game, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the web-based directory.